Part of the Knauf Group, we are using technology to transform the decarbonization of the building stock.

 Path to Action

-Introducing a Feed-Out-Tariff will unlock this opportunity.
+Introducing incentive schemes based on Pay-4-Performance approaches will unlock this opportunity.

 Governments can move from subsidising measures with no real understanding of the savings delivered, to instead investing in real performance outcomes.